 For any Google Workspace user, multiple email aliases can be created.
 Here are examples:

-With email aliases, “All roads lead to Rome”.
+With email aliases, “All roads lead to Rome.”
 It might be easier to verbally tell someone that your email address is firstname.lastname@example.org, even though your business card reads the more formal email@example.com.

 There can even be multiple domains associated with each user’s email account.

 The same “all roads lead to Rome” principle applies.
-Whether an email is sent to firstname.lastname@example.org or to email@example.com, it will go to the same inbox.
+Whether an email is sent to firstname.lastname@example.org or email@example.com, it will go to the same inbox.

 6. Ability to Use Outlook as an Email Client

-7. More File Storage
+8. More File Storage

 The default storage for free Gmail accounts is 15GB.
 For Google Workspace Basic, it’s 30GB per user.

-8. Ability to Make 2-Step Verification Required
+9. The Ability to Make 2-Step Verification Required

-When you are out of range on your mobile phone, you can carry a set of backup codes in your wallet so that you can securely access your Google Workspace account.
+When you are out of range on your mobile phone, you can carry a set of backup codes in your wallet to securely access your Google Workspace account.

-9. CRM Integration
+10. CRM Integration

-10. Single Sign-On To Other Business Applications
+11. Single Sign-On To Other Business Applications

-11. A Company Branded User Interface
+12. A Company Branded User Interface

 Your company’s logo can be prominently displayed at the top right of the screen within all of Google Workspace.

-12. An Included Online Meeting App
+13. An Included Online Meeting App

 Premium features include meetings with up to 250 participants per call and the ability to record meetings to Google Drive.

-13. An Integrated Business Phone System Option
+15. An Integrated Business Phone System Option

-An annual contract is not required -- but if you choose to go with an annual contract, you can remove a user at any time without having to pay for that user’s license beyond the month in which you remove them.
+If you don’t have an annual contract, you can remove a user at any time without paying for that user’s license beyond the month you remove them.

 Google Workspace includes an online meeting app called Google Meet.
 Any Google Workspace user can initiate a meeting and then share the link with anyone within or outside their organization.
 Meet includes a dial-in number if needed by any meeting participants.

 Yes.
 Let’s say you own a domain that is your last name — or your first name plus your last name.
-Google Workspace lets you use Gmail with an email address such as firstname.lastname@example.org instead of email@example.com
+Google Workspace lets you use Gmail with an email address such as firstname.lastname@example.org instead of email@example.com.

 Google Workspace Essentials is designed to coexist with current email and calendaring software, including Microsoft Office 365.
 Essentials includes Google Meet, Google Drive for secure cloud storage, and Google Docs, Sheets, and Slides for content creation and collaboration.
 Essentials only requires an email address — this does not have to be a Gmail address.